 You'll need to evidence your answers, so review the job description and essential/desirable criteria before the interview.
 Get used to expressing yourself using the STAR method (situation, task, action, result) to ensure clear, strong responses.

 It is also important to keep Adobe core values in mind.
 You may well be asked to evidence these, so prepare a few examples around each value.

 Expect this interview to last between 30 and 45 minutes.

 The next stage in the process is completing an online technical assessment.
 You'll receive a link via email.
 This timed assessment has 65 questions split into two sections.

-Aptitude And Logic Tests
+Adobe Aptitude Tests

 The Aptitude and Logic section comprises 45 questions, to be answered in a period of 45 minutes.

 The numerical reasoning test is a multiple choice question assessment that tests a candidate's ability to deal with numbers and perform calculations involving fractions, percentages, sequence, ratios, and algebra.
 There will also be applied mathematics questions on topics such as profit and loss.